Download Spinal Muscular Atrophy Association of Australia Speeches : SMA Speeches

-It has been nearly 2 years since Julie Cini CEO and Donna Liver, Member, of SMA Australia, first met with The Hon Rob Oakeshott MP (Federal Member for LYNE) to discuss Spinal Muscular Atrophy, it’s effect on Donna’s son Finn Munro, and the opportunities to unify key stakeholders in promoting SMA awareness, prevention, therapy & research.
+It has been nearly 2 years since Julie Cini CEO and Donna Liver, Member, of Spinal Muscular Atrophy Association of Australia, first met with The Hon Rob Oakeshott MP (Federal Member for LYNE) to discuss Spinal Muscular Atrophy, it’s effect on Donna’s son Finn Munro, and the opportunities to unify key stakeholders in promoting Spinal Muscular Atrophy Association of Australia awareness, prevention, therapy & research.

 The following representations to Federal Ministers have been made since, as follows:

 - 2 November 2009 Letter from The Hon Rob Oakeshott MP on behalf of Julie Cini to The Prime Minister, The Hon Kevin Rudd MP.
 This was answered by The Minister for Health and Ageing, The Hon Nicola Roxon MP.